oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 ## 1.1 Background: Motivation for JADN

-Information models are a means to understand and document the essential information content relevant to a system, application, or protocol exchange without regard to how that information is represented in actual implementations.
+Information is *what* needs to be communicated between applications (i.e., meaning), and data is *how* that information is represented when communicating (i.e., presentation).
+Information *models* are a means to understand and document the essential information content relevant to a system, application, or protocol exchange without regard to how that information is represented in actual implementations.
 Having a clear view of the information required provides clarity regarding the goals that the eventual implementation must satisfy.
 This section provides the background for the creation of JADN as an information modeling language for a spectrum of applications.

 ### 1.1.1 Information Models and Data Models